Budget Traveler’s Guide To Travel Insurance

 The Rabies Treatments

 The first shot I got on Day 1 at the hospital.
-My boyfriend injected me with my second shot while we were hiking in the Drakensberg.
+My boyfriend injected me with my second shot while we were hiking in the Drakensberg a few days later.
 The third shot broke so we had to rush to a hospital on a Sunday and get a new one.

-The fourth shot I had to get the day I arrived home in the USA.
-That one shot alone cost me 300 USD.
+The fourth shot I had to get on the day I arrived home in the USA.
+That one shot alone cost me $300 USD.
 Home sweet home.

 This beautiful rural South African village taught me the importance of travel insurance!